 To date it has reached over 150 million people with rabies prevention messages and re-initiated rabies prevention in many parts of the world.
-World Rabies Day continues to reach new audiences: in 2021 over 270 events were registered on the GARC website, from 58 countries.
+World Rabies Day continues to reach new audiences: in 2023 a record total of 359 events across 58 countries were registered on the GARC website.